networknext/next/docs/what_benefit_does_network_next_provide_for_games.md

 ![image](https://github.com/networknext/next/assets/696656/c21bf22d-6352-4162-a085-709c4571cbe9)

 Games often display a "sweet spot" or a range where latency is acceptable.
-For example, acceleration of latency that is already below 100ms is pointless because it provides no benefit, however, players above 100ms should be reduced below 100ms when possible:
+For example, for this game acceleration of latency that is already below 100ms provides no benefit, however, players above 100ms should be reduced below 100ms when possible:

 <img width="1112" alt="image" src="https://github.com/networknext/next/assets/696656/3c00fd6f-8825-430c-b34a-bac37c68d916">

 Packet loss is different.
 Across all games we've worked with, the curve for packet loss is always the same.
-Basically, any amount of non-trivial packet loss reduces engagement, retention and monetization:
+Any amount of non-trivial packet loss reduces engagement, retention and monetization:

 ![image](https://github.com/networknext/next/assets/696656/e224ef24-e52c-4613-82bf-576b005adaf9)